geneseelh/recipe-app/README.md

-# recipe-app
+# Delicious Food Recipes

-Recipe app is an application that allows users to create new food recipes.
+Delicious Food Recipes is an application that allows users to create, read, update, and delete recipes.

 Users have the ability to add the name, ingredients, and cooking time to each recipe.
-Users can instantly add new recipes and delete ones.
+Users can instantly add new recipes and delete old ones.

 ## Future Updates
 * NOTE: CSS Styling and further interactive functionality will be added soon.